stewart-lab/scRNAseq_library/README.md

 - `feature_selection`: A dictionary for specifying feature selection parameters.
   - `n_features`: The number of features to select.
-  - `analysis_type`: The type of analysis to use.
+  - `analysis_type`: The type of analysis to use: "Scry" or "Seurat"

+ - `scale_data`: A dictionary for specifying scale data parameters
+   - `vars.2.regress`: genes to regress out- currently either "cell.cycle" or "NA"

 - `run_and_visualize_pca`: A dictionary for specifying PCA parameters.
   - `top_n_dims`: The top n dimensions for PCA.
   - `heatmap_dims`: The number of dimensions for the heatmap.
   - `num_cells`: The number of cells to use.
+  - `dims`: The number of dimensions to use for jackstraw.
+  - `num.replicate`: The number of replicates for jackstraw plot.

+- `run_umap`: a dictionary for running umap.
+   - `dims_umap`: The number of dimensions to use in umap reduction
+   - `umap.method`: Method to run umap: "umap-learn" or "uwot"
+   - `umap.red`: Reduction method to use: "pca" or "harmony" (or special cases)

 - `perform_batch_correction`: A dictionary for specifying batch correction parameters.
   - `dims.use`: The number of dimensions to use.
   - `max_iter`: The maximum number of iterations.

 - `perform_clustering`: A dictionary for specifying clustering parameters.
-  - `save_obj_before_clustering`: Whether to save object before clustering.
-  - `num.replicate`: The number of replicates.
-  - `dims`: The number of dimensions to use.
-  - `dims_umap`: The number of dimensions for UMAP.
+  - `reduction`: Type of reduction to use for clustering: "harmony", "umap", or "pca"
-  - `resolution`: The resolution for clustering.
+  - `resolution`: The resolution for clustering (higher for more clusters, lower for less clusters).
-  - `algorithm`: The algorithm used for clustering.
+  - `algorithm`: The algorithm used for clustering: "leiden"
-  - `umap.method`: The method used for UMAP.
+  - `dims_snn`: Number of dimensions to use for KNN graph

 - `find_differentially_expressed_features`: A dictionary for specifying parameters to find differentially expressed features.
   - `min_pct`: The minimum percentage for filtering.